I have a guest post from Brian on avoiding common fitness relapses.

-We’re talking about a workout that you could do and literally 5 minutes after it is over you feel like a totally new person and can almost see instant results?
+We’re talking about a workout that you could do, and 5 minutes after it is over, you feel like a new person and can almost see instant results.

 The problem becomes a combination of the following things:

-- Your joints are destroyed 5 minutes into the workout and you are in too much pain to continue.
+- The workout destroys your joints 5 minutes in, and the pain is too much to continue.

-- The workout is 45 minutes to an hour in length so you really don’t have time to ramp up to that full intensity during the workout.
+- The workout is 45 minutes to an hour in length, so you don’t have time to ramp up to that full intensity during the workout.

 - You don’t have access to the proper equipment needed to help your body achieve a proper workout.

-- When you workout by yourself you feel like a failure because 70% of all of the exercises feel awkward.
+- When you work out alone, you feel like a failure because 70% of the exercises feel awkward.

-- You lose motivation quickly because you don’t see results fast enough or you plateau extremely fast.
+- You lose motivation quickly because you don’t see enough results or plateau extremely fast.

 Do you struggle with obstacles like the ones listed above?

-If you do, not to worry, you are not alone.
-86% of people who start a fitness program suffer from what is called a “fitness relapse.”
+If you do, do not worry, you are not alone.
+86% of people who start a fitness program experience a “fitness relapse.”

-A fitness relapse is when people fall back to their starting weight or measurement or sometimes even worse because they gave up halfway through the program or they quit after the program was over.
+A fitness relapse is when people fall back to their starting weight or measurement, sometimes even worse because they gave up halfway through the program or quit after it was over.

-Now, I own a premier fat loss facility here in Lapeer, Michigan.
-I have over 130 active members currently and if I had a nickel for every time someone came to me for help after they experienced a fitness relapse, I could literally retire.
+I own a premier fat loss facility here in Lapeer, Michigan.
+I currently have over 130 active members, and if I had a nickel for every time someone came to me for help after they experienced a fitness relapse, I could literally retire.

-The even more shocking part is that the reason why they went through this was usually because of one or more of the reasons that I listed above.
+The even more shocking part is that they usually went through this because of one or more of the reasons I listed above.

-This means to use workouts that are 30 minutes or less if possible.
-That way time is never an obstacle that holds you back from an intense workout.
-Remember your fat loves the time excuse!
+This means using workouts that are 30 minutes or less, if possible.
+That way, time is never an obstacle that holds you back from an intense workout.
+Remember, your fat loves the time excuse!

-2. Make sure the trainer in the program has knowledge about joint and muscle health.
+2. Make sure the trainer in the program knows joint and muscle health.

-One of the main reasons people stop training is because their joints hurt too bad or they overtrain muscles and end up in pain constantly.
-To avoid this make sure the trainer who is structuring the workout program is knowledgeable of joint and muscle health.
+One of the main reasons people stop training is because their joints hurt too bad, or they constantly overtrain muscles and end up in pain.
+To avoid this, ensure the trainer who is structuring the workout program is knowledgeable about joint and muscle health.

-Example: Every workout in my new Lean in 17 program is crunch and sit-up free (to protect your lower back), offers alternative versions for people with bad joints, explains every exercise in depth (to avoid injury) and are cycled in a “non-competitive” manner so that you don’t over train your muscles but still feel the “burn.”
+My new Lean in 17 programs offer crunch and sit-up free workouts (to protect your lower back), alternative versions for people with bad joints, explanations of every exercise in depth (to avoid injury), and are cycled in a “non-competitive” manner so that you don’t over-train your muscles but still feel the “burn.”

 3. Find workouts that don’t rely on fancy equipment.

-This way if you get caught and you cannot make it to the gym or can’t afford a gym membership, you can still get your daily workout in.
+This way, if you catch yourself and you cannot make it to the gym or cannot afford a gym membership, you can still get your daily workout in.

-4. Get proper instruction on how to perform exercises.
+4. Get proper instructions on how to perform exercises.

-Now, if the workout program is of high quality, usually the person in the program will explain everything in depth and give you alternatives in case you aren’t able to complete an exercise with proper form.
+If the workout program is of high quality, the person in the program will usually explain everything in-depth.
+And give you alternatives in case you aren’t able to complete an exercise in the proper form.

-This is what I do in my Lean in 17 program.
+This is what I do in my Lean in 17 programs.

 5. Find workouts that can be done anytime/ anywhere.

 You should be able to perform a proper workout in a space the size of an elevator.
-Because if you can do this, you can literally workout anytime and anywhere, thus the number of excuses you have that will stop you from getting in your workout will erode away.
+Because if you can do this, you can work out anytime and anywhere.
+Thus the number of excuses you have that will stop you from getting in your workout will erode.

-6. Find a workout program that is cycled to avoid plateauing and losing motivation.
+6. Cycle through different workout programs to avoid plateauing and losing motivation.

-The biggest way you can see if what you are doing is going to work is look into the program and see if everything is cycled on a calendar or planner to work certain muscle groups on certain days of the week.
+Looking into the program is the biggest way to see if your actions will work.
+And see if everything is cycled on a calendar or planner to work for certain muscle groups on certain days of the week.
 If it is, it will work for a little while.

-Now, if you want to keep those plateaus far away from you and your motivation higher, check out my Lean in 17 program.
+If you want to keep those plateaus far away from you and your motivation higher, check out my Lean in 17 programs.
 We cycle everything on a NEW 9-Day Muscle Depletion Cycle that is proven to keep your results coming and plateaus as far away from you as possible.

-For more lean tips and tricks that will help you live lean and avoid fitness relapse click on the image below to get the details of my brand new Lean in 17 Minutes program…and yes all of the workouts are done in just 17 minutes ;).
+For more lean tips and tricks to help you live lean and avoid fitness relapse.
+Click on the image below to get the details of my brand new Lean in 17 Minutes program.
+And yes, all the workouts are done in just 17 minutes ;).

 I hope you take these tips and use them.
-The last thing I would want is for you to start getting results and then have your own fitness relapse.
+The last thing I want is for you to start getting results and then have your fitness relapse.